johnathanvman/F6/index.md

 						Entrys.push("I walk farther into the castle and hear a low grumbling behind me, I turn expecting to see a monstergirl but find the noise is from a stone door sliding closed over the hallway I just walked through!")
 					}else if(map[party.y][party.x].travel > -1){
 						Entrys.push("I retrace my steps and walk into an empty room.")
+						Entrys.push("I walk back into an empty room.")
+						Entrys.push("I return to an empty room.")
+						Entrys.push("I walk though the open door into an empty room.")
 					}else{
 						Entrys.push("I kick open the wooden door and charge inside.
 I rush into the room before realizing its empty.")
 					}